stevemoser/the-tape-drive/content/posts/2019-06-06-undocumented-and-under-documented-features-in-macos-10-15-catalina.md

 #### New Frameworks

-* JetUI which is the codename for SwiftUI
 * Helium which might be the codename for Multi GPU Pooling technology for the new Mac Pro
 * Geode which might be the new photo editing UI for the Photos app
 * Mondrian (as in Piet Mondrian) which might be the new layout (PhotosAtlasView) for Photos in the Photos app